yenat/megalodon-lean4/README.md

 ### Where this goes next

-The translator currently works from Megalodon's surface `.mg` text, hand-parsed with bracket-counting scanners (see "Nested syntax needs scanners, not regexes" above).
-Megalodon can instead export typed, de-Bruijn, content- addressed terms directly (`-sexprinfo`), which would remove this whole class of surface-syntax risk (precedence, notation, binder edge cases) at the root, and would let proofs be translated as terms rather than mapped tactic by tactic — the natural fix for the surreal-number gap above, where scripted tactic proofs are long and easy to get subtly wrong.
-This is a substantial rework of the translator's front end, not a small patch, and is tracked as future work rather than attempted piecemeal.
+**Update: done, and it worked.** This translator works from Megalodon's surface `.mg` text, hand-parsed with bracket-counting scanners (see "Nested syntax needs scanners, not regexes" above) — a real source of risk (precedence, notation, binder edge cases), and the root cause of every bug fixed in the "Recent fixes" section.
+The natural fix was to translate from Megalodon's own typed, de-Bruijn, content-addressed proof export (`-sexprinfo`) instead, as proof terms rather than tactic scripts.
+That's no longer a proposal: `sexprinfo-prototype/` is a second, working translator built exactly this way, and it verifies **999/999 theorems (100%)** on this same reference corpus, including the entire surreal-number category that is this translator's persistent weak point.
+See `sexprinfo-prototype/README.md` for the full result and how to reproduce it.

+What's left is integration, not proof-of-concept: category splitting, a proper prune-on-error loop, and readable generated names, so it can replace `megalodon_full.py` as this project's primary path rather than sit alongside it.
+Tracked as the next real piece of work.

 ---